 - Create With Your Hands also explore with their hands in shaving cream, a classic sensory activity, and makes shaving cream prints!

 - Moon Sprig plays with peppermint and explores with their sense of smell and potentially taste!

 - Play Through the Day is playing their way through the seasons with these autumn sensory bottles that work well for I spy and their sense of sight.

-- A treasure hunt in the sand from Here Comes the Girls.
+- A treasure hunt in the sand from Little Bins for Little Hands.
 A sensory activity that toddlers will love to dig their way through!

 - Check out this spaghetti painting.
 Normally I see spaghetti painting with splatting and throwing of spaghetti.
-But this one, from Making Boys Men, the spaghetti is made into paintbrushes for the ultimate sensory experience!
+But this one, from Kids Play Box, the spaghetti is made into paintbrushes for the ultimate sensory experience!

 Toddlers also tend to put things in their mouth still.
 If you have a ‘mouther’, here are 34 sensory activities that are also edible so its okay if they put it in their mouth.